-•
+Tr ip to: Date/s:

-Venue Address:
+Ve Venue Address:

-Telephone: ephone: Contact Name
+Te Telephone: Contact Name

 CHARGES & COSTS - Once inquiries or provisional booking have been completed please ask the Finance Manager to advise you of the cost per pupil to be included in your letter to parents.
 Please ensure the Finance Manager receives a list of pupils to be charged, within a week after the trip has run.

-Either
+Ei ther

 Price per pupil £ Number of pupils on trip?

 Free adults Yes / No Number of free adults?

 Paying adults £ Number of paying adults?

 Additional costs (e.g. travel, parking, spending money)

 In total:

 or

 Per pupil:

-Total cost of trip (all inclusive) £ Number of pupils and adults? s?
+Total cost of trip (all inclusive) £ Number of pupils and adults?